-(Millions of dollars) Three Months Ended Nine Months Ended September 30, 2023 October 1, 2022 September 30, 2023 October 1, 2022 Net sales \$ 37 \$ 33 \$ 115 \$ 88 Operating income \$ 7 \$ 1 \$ 16 \$ 3 three- and nine-month periods, respectively, due to higher prices related to a decrease in market supply.
-Alcohol sales were flat for the three-month period primarily due to slightly lower prices offset by higher volumes sold and increased \$11 million for the nine-month period primarily due to higher volumes related to strong demand and higher prices associated with governmental price adjustments.
+(Millions of dollars) Three Months Ended Nine Months Ended Three Months Ended September 30, 2023 October 1, 2022 September 30, 2023 October 1, 2022 March 30, 2024 April 1, 2023 Change Change Change Change Change Change Change Change Change Change Change Change Net sales \$ 37 \$ 33 \$ 115 \$ 88 \$ 33 \$ 38 \$ (5) \$ (13) \$ (5) \$ (13) \$ (5) \$ (13)% Operating income \$ 7 \$ 1 \$ 16 \$ 3 Operating income (loss) \$ (5) \$ 6 \$ (11) (183)% three- and nine-month periods, respectively, due to higher prices related to a decrease in market supply.
+Alcohol sales were flat for the three-month period primarily due to slightly production costs driven by inflationary pressure and lower prices offset by higher volumes sold and increased \$11 million for the nine-month period primarily due to higher volumes related to strong demand and higher prices associated with governmental price adjustments.

-Net sales for the Sugar and Alcohol segment increased \$4 million and \$27 million for the three- and nine-month periods of 2023, respectively, compared to the same periods in 2022.
-Sugar sales increased \$5 million and \$16 million for the
+Net Sugar sales decreased primarily due to lower volumes driven by less market demand.
+Alcohol sales primarily decreased due to lower governmental price adjustments that were not enough to compensate for the Sugar and Alcohol segment increased \$4 million and \$27 million for Argentine peso devaluation during the three- and nine-month periods quarter.

+The decrease in operating income primarily reflected lower margins of 2023, respectively, compared to the same periods in 2022.
+Sugar \$10 million on alcohol sales increased \$5 million and \$16 million for the

 Operating income for the Sugar and Alcohol segment increased \$6 million and \$13 million for the three- and nine-month periods of 2023, respectively, compared to the same periods in 2022.
-The increase for the three- and nine-month periods primarily reflected higher margins on sugar sales.
-Management cannot predict local sugar and alcohol prices or the volatility in the currency exchange rate for future periods and, as a result, management cannot predict whether this segment will be profitable for the remainder of 2023.
+The increase for the three- and nine-month periods primarily reflected higher margins on sugar sales. revenue.
+Management cannot predict local sugar and alcohol prices or the volatility in the currency exchange rate for future periods, and as a result, management cannot predict is uncertain whether this segment will be profitable for the remainder of 2023, 2024.